nstclair13/blog/_posts/2017-09-04-ToolsTopFiveMayaAnimationScripts.md

 layout: default_posts
 title: Scripts&#58; My Top 5 Maya Scripts & Toolsets for Animators!
 image: https://www.nick-st-clair.com/blog/images/script_editor2.png
 meta: There are a lot of great custom Maya scripts and plugins out there.
 There are equally just as many bad ones.
-I share with you my top 5 custom Maya Scripts and Plugins!
+I share with you my top 5 custom Maya Scripts and Plugins - plus a couple runner ups worth checking out!
 description: There are a lot of great custom Maya scripts and plugins out there.
 There are equally just as many bad ones.
-I share with you my top 5 custom Maya Scripts and Plugins!
+I share with you my top 5 custom Maya Scripts and Plugins - plus a couple runner ups worth checking out!
 category: Reference, Scripts, & Tutorials
 custom_css:
 - lity